 The College has a drug and alcohol abuse and prevention program and conducts a biennial review of this program to evaluate its effectiveness.
-All new students are required to complete an online educational course, Voices of Change.
+All new students are required to complete two online educational courses, Voices of Change and Alcohol and Other Drugs..